-Last weekend I dragged a film crew to the Scottsdale Arts Festival.
+I once dragged a film crew to the Scottsdale Arts Festival.
 The cameras followed me as I collected wisdom from exhibiting artists.

 I wanted to capture the artists’ stories, learn tricks of the trade, get their insights into how this whole art fair thing works for them.

-After all, sales at art fairs are exploding.
-More art is now being sold at art fairs than at bricks-and-mortar galleries.
+After all, sales at art fairs were exploding.
+More art was being sold at art fairs than at bricks-and-mortar galleries.

 I asked for consent to film our interviews.
 Everyone agreed, all were eager to share their knowledge and their web address so I could promote their work.